-Objective 11.
-Training and Education
+Objective 12.
+Training and Education.

-To improve the implementation of sustainable forestry practices through appropriate training and education programs.
+To improve the implementation of sustainable forestry through appropriate training and education programs.

-Performance Measure 11.1.
-Program Participants shall require appropriate training of personnel and contractors so that they are competent to fulfill their responsibilities under the SFI 2015-2019 Forest Management Standard.
+Performance Measure 12.1.
+Certified Organizations shall require appropriate training of personnel and contractors so that they are competent to fulfill their responsibilities under the SFI 2015-2019 Forest Management Standard.

-- 1. Written statement of commitment to the SFI 2015-2019 Forest Management Standard communicated throughout the organization, particularly to facility and woodland managers, and field foresters. - 2.
-Assignment and understanding of roles and responsibilities for achieving SFI 2015-2019 Forest Management Standard objectives. - 3.
-Staff education and training sufficient to their roles and responsibilities. - 4.
-Contractor education and training sufficient to their roles and responsibilities.
+- 1. Written statement of commitment to the SFI 2022 Forest Management Standard communicated throughout the organization, particularly to facility and woodland managers, and field foresters. - 2.
+Assignment and understanding of roles and responsibilities for achieving SFI 2022 Forest Management Standard objectives.

-5. Program Participants shall have written agreements for the use of qualified logging professionals and/or certified logging professionals (where available) and/or wood producers that have completed training programs and are recognized as qualified logging professionals.
+- 3. Staff education and training sufficient to their roles and responsibilities. - 4.
+Contractor education and training sufficient to their roles and responsibilities. - 5.
+Certified Organizations shall have written agreements for the use of qualified logging professionals and/or certified logging companies (where available) and/or wood producers that have completed training programs and are recognized as qualified logging professionals.

-Performance Measure 11.2.
-Program Participants shall work individually and/or with SFI Implementation Committees, logging or forestry associations, or appropriate agencies or others in the forestry community - to foster improvement in the professionalism of wood producers.
+Performance Measure 12.2.
+Certified Organizations shall work individually and/or with SFI Implementation Committees, logging or forestry associations, or appropriate agencies or others in the forestry community to foster improvement in the professionalism of wood producers specific to qualified logging professionals.

-- 1. Participation in or support of SFI Implementation Committees to establish criteria and identify delivery mechanisms for wood producer training courses and periodic continuing education that address: - a. awareness of sustainable forestry principles and the SFI program; - b. best management practices, including streamside management and road construction, maintenance and retirement: - c. reforestation, invasive exotic plants and animals, forest resource conservation, aesthetics and special sites; - d. awareness of responsibilities under the U.S. Endangered Species Act, the Canadian Species at Risk Act, and other measures to protect wildlife habitat (e.g., Forests with Exceptional Conservation Value); - e. awareness of rare forested natural communities as identified by provincial or state agencies, or by credible organizations such as NatureServe and The Nature Conservancy; - f. logging safety; - g.
-U.S. Occupational Safety and Health Administration (OSHA) and Canadian Centre for Occupational Health and Safety (CCOHS) regulations, wage and hour rules, and other provincial, state and local employment laws; - h. transportation issues; - i. business management; - j. public policy and outreach; and - k. awareness of emerging technologies. - 2.
-The SFI Implementation Committee-approved wood producer training programs shall have a continuing education component with coursework that supports the current training programs, safety and the principles of sustainable forestry. - 3.
-Participation in or support of SFI Implementation Committees to establish criteria for recognition of logger certification programs, where they exist, that include: - a. completion of SFI Implementation Committee recognized wood producer training programs and meeting continuing education requirements of the training program; - b. independent in-the-forest verification of conformance with the logger certification program standards;
+- 1. Participation in or support of SFI Implementation Committees to establish criteria and identify delivery mechanisms for wood producer core training courses that address: - a. awareness of sustainable forestry principles and the SFI program; - b. best management practices, including streamside management and road construction, maintenance and retirement; awareness of responsibilities under the U.S. Endangered Species Act, the Canadian Species at Risk Act, Forests with Exceptional Conservation Value (critically imperiled and imperiled species and ecological communities), and other measures to protect biodiversity and wildlife habitat; logging safety; - e.
+U.S. Occupational Safety and Health Administration (OSHA) and Canadian Centre for Occupational Health and Safety (CCOHS) regulations, wage and hour rules, and other provincial, state and local employment laws. - 2.
+Participation in or support of SFI Implementation Committees to establish criteria and identify delivery mechanisms for wood producer continuing education training courses at least once every two years that address one or more of the following topics: - a. reforestation, invasive species, forest resource conservation, aesthetics and special sites; - awareness of rare forested natural communities as identified by provincial or state agencies, or by credible organizations such as NatureServe and The Nature Conservancy; - c. transportation issues; - d. business management; - e. public policy and outreach; - f. awareness of emerging technologies; - g. logging safety; - h. trends related to the effectiveness of the SFI Implementation Committee approved wood producer training programs.